 It is unlawful to intentionally, or to inadvertently feed bears.
 Those who do will be warned and possibly cited.

-Tips for Recreating in Bear Country
+Recommendations for Recreating Safely in Bear Country:

 - Inquire about recent bear activity in the area.